Income smoothing definition

 Income smoothing is especially common in publicly-held companies, where investors are more likely to bid up the price of shares in a company that presents a reliable and predictable earnings stream over time.
 Of course, if its income smoothing practices are later made known to the investment community, they will probably drive down the price of its stock.
 Thus, there is some risk in engaging in income smoothing.

-Here are several examples of income smoothing that a management team might use:
+Here are several types of income smoothing that a management team might use:

 Related AccountingTools Courses